-In 2021, the Covid-19 pandemic continued to influence the performance of the global economic landscape.
-With the adaptation of the new norm and the rolling out the vaccination program worldwide, the global economy was gradually recovered.
-However, the recovery route was uneven across the countries depended heavily on the success rate of vaccination program and the ability to ease up the restriction measure.
-The global economy also was confronted with financial market volatility, supply chain disruptions, higher commodity price and labour shortages.
+In the financial year 2022, the global economy is still feeling the impacts of the Covid-19 pandemic, although the rollout of vaccines and adapting to the new normal has led to a gradual recovery.
+However, the recovery is uneven across countries, depending on the success rate of vaccination programs and the ability to ease restrictions.
+The global economy continues to face challenges such as financial market volatility, supply chain disruptions, higher commodity prices, and labor shortages.